Tools for the era of experience

 The Builder’s Playbook

-2. Build reward engineering tools The next TensorFlow but for reward function composition.
-Imagine Mixpanel + reinforcement learning.
-Let domain experts define complex objectives without coding.
-Think Airflow-grade orchestration for computing and updating rewards on live data streams.
+Build reward engineering tools.
+The next TensorFlow but for reward function composition.
+Let domain experts define complex objectives without writing code.

 The Bottom Line